 Grand Place – This large cobbled square is the heart of the old centre of Brussels and the architecture here is impressive.
 The old town hall is the building that really stands out, but all of the others are worth seeing too.
 You’ll find a nice atmosphere in the square on a busy day too and it’s surrounded by restaurants and bars.
 Make sure you come back at night to see the lights of the square too.
 The Grand Place is also a World Heritage Site.
 Nearest Metro stop is Bruxelles Central/Brussel-Centraal but if you’re in the city centre anyway, just follow the crowds!

-Brussels Grand Place: Read more, links & map…
+Brussels Grand Place: Read More, What To See & Map…

 Town Hall (Hotel de Ville) – The gothic tower of the town hall is the thing that grabs your attention as soon as you enter the Grand Place.
 The building is almost as impressive inside too and is a bizarre mix of local council offices and works of art, particularly tapestries.